We’ve been eating more buckwheat noodles since we’ve eliminated wheat from our diet.

 - Put the buckwheat noodles in a soup bowl, add the broth and vegetables.

-- Sprinkle sesame seeds, chopped scallions, and cilantro.
+- Garnish with sesame seeds, chopped scallions, and cilantro.

 1. “Japanese Buckwheat Flower” by STRONGlk7 – Own work.
 Licensed under CC BY-SA 3.0 via Wikimedia Commons.